 Breast pain can have many causes or factors that affect it.
 Many women worry that breast pain is a symptom of breast cancer.
+In fact, breast pain is a very uncommon symptom of breast cancer.
 Breast pain does not mean that you have breast cancer but you should get checked by your doctor to find the cause of the pain.
 Any pain that lasts for a long time is hard to deal with.
 Your doctor can give you a care plan and recommend ways to help you manage the pain.

 The following are tips to help manage breast pain.

-Applying a nonsteroidal anti-inflammatory drug (NSAID) to the skin (called a topical anti-inflammatory gel) may help lessen breast pain or chest wall (musculoskeletal) pain.
-Your doctor can give you a prescription for a strong anti-inflammatory gel or your pharmacist can recommend one without a prescription but it likely won’t be as strong.
+If the pain is in a specific location, then applying a nonsteroidal anti-inflammatory drug (NSAID) to the skin (called a topical anti-inflammatory gel) may help lessen breast pain or chest wall (musculoskeletal) pain.
+Your pharmacist can recommend one without a prescription or your doctor can write you a prescription for a stronger anti-inflammatory gel if you need one.

 Even though studies haven’t proven that caffeine causes breast pain, some women find that lowering their caffeine intake seems to help.
 Regular exercise and activities that lower stress also may also help lessen breast pain.

-The birth control pill (oral contraceptive) and hormone replacement therapy (HRT) can cause breast pain.
+The birth control pill (oral contraceptive), hormonal intrauterine device (IUD), or hormone therapy (HT) can cause breast pain.
 Sometimes the pain goes away on its own after your body adjusts to the medicine.

-If you think your pain is from the birth control pill or HRT, talk to your doctor.
+If you think your pain is from the birth control pill or HT, talk to your doctor.
 They may be able to switch you to a lower dose or to a different brand.

 There isn't enough evidence to recommend taking herbal supplements to treat breast pain.
 Some supplements, like ginseng, may actually cause breast pain.
 Other research shows that vitamins A, E, and B6 don’t help breast pain.
 Vitamin A can even be toxic in large doses.